jurgenfolz/PyDAXLexer/README.md

 # PyDAX

-`PyDAX` is a package designed to analyze DAX (Data Analysis Expressions) expressions.
+`PyDAX` is a package designed to analyze DAX expressions.
 It can extract comments, remove comments, and identify columns and measures referenced in DAX expressions.

 ## Acknowledgments